Functional varying-coefficient model under heteroskedasticity with application to DTI data: Multi-step estimation procedure

 Using the generalized Mercer's theorem \citep{j1909xvi}, the results for the covariance function can be briefly shown using the lining-up method.
-Assume that the covariance function is continuous after the lining up processes, so for $(l_{1}-1) \leq s < l_{1}$ and $(l_{2}-1) \leq s < l_{2}$; $l_{1}, l_{2} = 1, \cdots, d$, the covariance function between $g_{l_{1}}(s)$ and $g_{l_{2}}(s')$ can be expressed as
+Assume that the covariance function is continuous after the lining up processes, so for $(l-1) \leq s_* < l$ and $(l'-1) \leq s_*' < l'$; $l, l' = 1, \cdots, 2q$, the covariance function between $g_{l}(s)$ and $g_{l'}(s')$ can be expressed as

-Therefore, using the above argument, we can define the multivariate spectral decomposition $\bC(s, s') = \sum_{k = 1}^{\infty}\lambda_{k}\bphi_{k}(s)\bphi_{k}(s')^{\tp}$ with the orthogonality condition \ref{Chapter3-gmm-Eq:orthogonal}.
-Since the lining-up data are univariate, we can adopt the existing techniques of estimating functional eigen-values and eigen-function in the literature \citep{yao2003shrinkage,yao2005functional,muller2010empirical, li2010uniform} to estimate $\lambda$ and $\phi_{e}(s)$, and hence can estimate $\bphi(s)$ by stacking all components for aliened eigen-functions $\phi_{e}(s)$.
+Therefore, using the above argument, we can define the multivariate spectral decomposition $\bC(s, s') = \sum\limits_{k = 1}^{\infty}\lambda_{k}\bphi_{k}(s)\bphi_{k}(s')^{\tp}$ for $s,s'\in [0,1]$ with the orthogonality condition (\ref{Chapter3-gmm-Eq:orthogonal}).
+After the lining-up process, data are univariate and hence we can adopt the existing techniques of estimating functional eigen-values and eigen-function in the literature \citep{yao2005functional,muller2010empirical, li2010uniform} to estimate $\lambda$ and $\phi_{e}(s)$, and hence can estimate $\bphi(s)$ by stacking all components for aliened eigen-functions $\phi_{e}(s)$.